filamentphp/filament/packages/panels/docs/14-upgrade-guide.md

 Make sure to carefully follow the instructions, and review the changes made by the script.
 You may need to make some manual changes to your code afterwards, but the script should handle most of the repetitive work for you.

+A new `app/Providers/Filament/*PanelProvider.php` file will be created, and the configuration from your old `config/filament.php` file should be copied.
+Since this is a [Laravel service provider](https://laravel.com/docs/providers), it needs to be registered in `config/app.php`.
+Filament will attempt to do this for you, but if you get an error while trying to access your panel then this process has probably failed.
+You can manually register the service provider by adding it to the `providers` array.

 Finally, you must run `php artisan filament:install` to finalize the Filament v3 installation.
 This command must be run for all new Filament projects.

 You can now `composer remove filament/upgrade` as you don't need it any more.